corb555/Task-Score/README.md

 *Ammo* - 100=full, 0=empty

 ### Setup
-In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector.
-In the BD Inspection window, add the Global Variables you want for this task and add the weight for each attribute.
+1. In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector with the actions connected below it.
+1. In the BD Variables tab, add the Global Variables you want for your project (potentially the items in Sample Parameters above).
+1. In the BD Inspection window for each Task Score task, add the Global Variables you want for this task and add the weight for each variable.

 ### Example